Request Units in Azure Cosmos DB

 Script usage: As with queries, stored procedures and triggers consume RUs based on the complexity of the operations that are performed.
 As you develop your application, inspect the request charge header to better understand how much RU capacity each operation consumes.

-- Learn more about how to provision throughput for Azure Cosmos containers and databases.
+- Learn more about how to provision throughput on Azure Cosmos containers and databases.

 - Learn more about logical partitions.